adamsilver/maintainablecss.com-jekyll/_chapters/11-faqs.md

 The second problem is that the `.basket .heading` *component* will incorrectly inherit the styles from the `.heading` *module* which is something we don't want, we want our styles encapsulated and bound to the module.

+Similarly, I recently built a shop where there was a *Delivery &amp; Returns* module and a Delivery &amp Returns *page* with the following CSS causing problems:

+	/* module */
+	.productDetails .deliveryAndReturns {}

+	/* page */
+	.deliveryAndReturns {}

+The page styles intefered with the module styles.

 <!-- perf and portability -->

 <!--## What about common styles that you use across different modules e.g. buttons?